Logo

 Art Rooney attended St Peter's Catholic School in Pittsburgh, Duquesne University Prep School, then several semesters at Indiana Normal School before completing a final year at Temple University on an athletic scholarship.

-Art Rooney had named his new team the "Pirates" which was the name of the city's long-established Major League Baseball club of which Rooney was a fan since a childhood spent in the shadow of the team's stadium.
+Art Rooney named his new team the "Pirates", after the city's baseball team, of which Rooney was a fan since childhood.

 In 1936, Art Rooney won a parlay at Saratoga Race Course, which netted him about $160,000.